Creamy Sausage and Mushroom Soup Recipe

 - Add onion, garlic, mushrooms, herbs, carrots, and sausage and saute until browned and fragrant.

 - Add beef broth and stir, turning heat to high.
 Whisk in coconut cream.

 - Let simmer uncovered until soup has thickened (about 15-20 minutes) then remove.

 - Add salt to taste, then garnish with fresh herbs and serve.

-The sausage in this soup uses Paleovalley 100% Grass Fed Beef Sticks.
-As you can see, they not only make the perfect portable snack, but can also easily be sliced up and tossed in a soup or stew!
-They add a smokey and rich flavor to any dish; and, as a bonus, there’s no prep or cooking required to make them!
-Check them out HERE!
+The sausage in this soup comes from 100% Grass Fed Beef Sticks.
+Not only do they make the perfect portable snack, but can also easily be sliced up and tossed in a soup or stew!
+They add a smoky and rich flavor to any dish and - as a bonus - there’s no prep or cooking required!